 All events start and finish at Hathersage at postcode S32 1DU.

 The Copper Challenge starts on Saturday morning.
-You can decide on the day when within the Start Window you’d like to start, between 8.30 and 9.30am.
+You can decide on the day when in the start window you’d like to start, between 8.30 and 9.30am.
 The 9 hour finishing target is 6.30pm.

 The Silver and Gold Ultra routes start at 9.00pm on Friday evening.
 Their 24 hour finishing target is 9.00pm on Saturday.

 Teams or solo entrants

 Entrants are not permitted any additional external support, eg pacers or additional personal crews.
 We adopt the principle that you should only accept support that is available to every other entrant.
 So cafes which would serve any other entrant are ok; your mate who leaves after seeing you is not!

 Navigate yourself or join a led group